igorwaw/web-advent/content/2016/01-taxi/index.md

 Title is a reference to a Taxicab Metric, but you don't even need to know what's that.
 As usual, first days of Advent of Code are simple.

 We're moving on a 2D grid.
-We need to keep track of visited point, set is an obvious structure for it.
+We need to keep track of visited points, a set is an obvious structure for it.
 I used an immutable dataclass for point, though a simple tuple of 2 ints would do.

 ```python